 A food allergy reaction occurs when your immune system overreacts to a food or a substance in a food, identifying it as a danger and triggering a protective response.

-Whereas, a food intolerance does not involve the immune system.
+Whereas, food intolerance does not involve the immune system.
 Lactose intolerance is a common example.
 A person with lactose intolerance lacks an enzyme that is needed to digest milk sugar.
 When the individual eats milk products, symptoms such as gas, bloating, and abdominal pain may occur.

 While allergies tend to run in families, it is impossible to predict whether a child will inherit a parent’s food allergy or whether siblings will have a similar condition.
 Some research does suggest that the younger siblings of a child with a peanut allergy will also be allergic to peanuts.